maRce10/marce10.github.com/_posts/2017-06-06-Individual_sound_files_for_each_selection.md

 {% endhighlight %}

-Note that the selection table `selec.table` contains columns for sound file name, start and end of signals (in seconds), and a unique ID for each selection:
+The selection table `selec.table` contains columns for sound file name, start and end of signals (in seconds), and a unique ID for each selection:

 {% highlight r %}